WELCOME TO AN ENTERTAINMENT SITE FOR SCOTTISH COUNTRY DANCERS!

 ~ Anonymous

-Yum!
-Yum!
-Whether you prefer your shortbread in fingers, petticoat tails, rounds, decoratively molded or just rustically sliced, eat some (or for the calorie-conscious) and dance this shortbread dance today!
-This dance was devised by the lucky recipients of gifts shortbread by a generous baker, Helen!
-The devisor writes, "The Otto family has five members.
-For many years, Helen has honored us on each of our birthdays with a batch of her marvelous shortbread.
-In addition, at Christmas, Helen’s shortbread is prominent among the many other baked goodies she includes in our family gift package.
-Yum.
-Several year ago, we gave Helen a circular wooden shortbread mold, and ever since her shortbread gifts are circular.”
+This dance was devised by the fortunate recipients of a most enviable gift: shortbread from a generous dancer/baker named Helen!
+As the devisor explains, “The Otto family has five members, and for many years Helen has marked each of our birthdays with a batch of her marvelous shortbread.
+At Christmas, her shortbread is a highlight among the many baked delights she includes in our family gift package.
+Yum.”
+Several years ago, the family presented Helen with a circular wooden shortbread mold—and ever since, her shortbread gifts have arrived in perfect rounds!

-Regardless of shape, Scottish shortbread starts with just four ingredients: butter, salt, sugar, and flour.
-Intrepid bakers and top chefs have added modern touches such as browning the butter; toasting the sugar; adding cornstarch; and coating the baking pan with a generous layer of Demerara sugar to give the shortbread a nice granular topping.
-But for traditional and regional shortbread variations, check out the dance description and the included recipes for Pitcaithly Bannock (made with almonds, caraway seeds, and crystallized orange) or Yetholm Bannock (which includes chopped ginger)!
-Oh, and you might need to wipe those buttery hands before dancing this lively reel which has buttery hand claps for Helen's shortbread!
-Thank you, Helen! 🤪 ❤️ 👩🍳
+Shape aside, true Scottish shortbread begins with just four ingredients: butter, salt, sugar, and flour.
+Adventurous bakers and top chefs may add modern flourishes—browning the butter, toasting the sugar, slipping in a little cornstarch, or lining the pan with a generous sprinkle of Demerara sugar for a delightfully crunchy finish.
+For traditional and regional variations, however, look to the dance description and the included recipes for Pitcaithly Bannock (with almonds, caraway seeds, and crystallized orange) or Yetholm Bannock (featuring chopped ginger)!

 Helen's Shortbread